 The Mexican government has filed a lawsuit against Colt and several other US firearms manufacturers, alleging that their actions have contributed to cartel violence in Mexico.
-The charges are based this Report, the consent is being enforced through an enforcement largely on allegations that the manufacturers know that their firearms enter Mexico illegally and are used for illegal purposes, that the defendants actively aid and abet the illegal firearms trade, and that the defendants' products are designed and marketed as military-style assault weapons.
+The charges are based largely on allegations that the manufacturers know that their firearms enter Mexico illegally and are used for illegal purposes, that the defendants actively aid and abet the illegal firearms trade, and that the defendants' products are designed and marketed as military-style assault weapons.